Woodlands School Curriculum Rationale

 Careers and Enterprise

 The aim of the Careers offer at Woodlands School is to provide students and their families with the information they require to enable them to make informed decisions about their future learning and career.
 We acknowledge that our students will need support to experience different career options in order to make informed choices and to be able to manage transitions.
 We recognise that the importance of Careers Education and Guidance (CEG) to ensure all of students have access to supported and independent careers opportunities.
 We acknowledge that research indicates that high quality careers education, information, advice and guidance (IAG) can assist in increasing social mobility.
 We want to embed aspirational outcomes for our students and ensure that we find creative approaches to meet them.
-We therefore provide a curriculum that offers accreditation (ASDAN / Pegasus / Duke of Edinburgh Courses) that provide skills for the work place.
-Alongside this we pride ourselves on a wide range of Work Placements, including gardening at the Grange and Grinning Gecko.
+We therefore provide a curriculum that offers accreditation (ASDAN / Duke of Edinburgh Courses) that provide skills for the work place, alongside this we pride ourselves on a wide range of Work Placements.
 We offer internal experiences of work which include working alongside the site supervisor and in our school office.
 These provide real life work experience in order to develop skills, over a period of time, to embed work skills.
 We ensure that students complete college visits and taster course days to aid a positive transition.
 Students leave school with a Learning Journal that includes details of Work placements / Experiences of work, to ensure they are supported to discuss their next steps.

 Gatsby Foundation / Benchmarks: